puckzxz/NotAnotherAnimeTheme/community/README.md

 # Notes

-These theme are not guaranteed to be updated.
+These themes are not guaranteed to stay updated.